 Selected Social Determinants of Health for Rural Tennessee

-13.0% of Tennessee residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Tennessee residents in 2013 was $39,558, although rural per-capita income lagged at $31,998.
-Estimates from 2013 indicate a poverty rate of 20.6% exists in rural Tennessee, compared to 17.0% in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 20.9% of the rural population has not completed high school, compared to 13.9% of urban populations.
+10% of Tennessee residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Tennessee residents in 2014 was $40,457, although rural per-capita income lagged at $32,212.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Tennessee is 20.7%, compared with 17.0% in urban areas of the state.
+20.1% of the rural population has not completed high school, while 13.5% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Tennessee is 8.0%, while in urban Tennessee, it is 6.3% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets